Posts Tagged crafting tools

 How to make stickers

 I used my newfound labeling skills to spruce up the envelopes for a friend’s bridal shower invitations.
 The wrap-around address labels were the finishing touch that the invitations needed to make them look complete and professionally crafted.
-It was all courtesy of my Xyron, a little imagination, and Read the rest of this entry »
+It was all courtesy of my Xyron, a little imagination, and other crafting essentials (awesome postage stamps never hurt either!).

 A lot of the time, it’s the small things in life that make me happy.
 But, every once in a while… it’s the big things!
 The Silhouette SD Digital Cutting Tool is one of those things.
 Roughly the size of an average inkjet printer, this machine is definitely a crafting power tool.
 It allows you to cut designs out of paper, vinyl, heat transfers and more!
 You can choose from templates, or be your own designer!
 Our stores have had a lot of fun creating cool samples to get you inspired…